|Expert interview coaching - 0430 972 578|

 Although Marcus subsequently contacted me to say he missed out on this particular promotion, he was given very encouraging feedback from the interview panel that he had presented very well.
 His manager was going to delegate some more opportunities for him to gain further mentoring experience - which was seen as his major shortfall.
 The good news was that he was encouraged to apply for another Senior's role that was expected to become vacant within the next few months - with the indication he would be a strong contender for that role, once he'd gained the extra development experience.

-So, what do these 3 stories serve to illustrate about the potential benefits that interview coaching can offer to you? ........
-Firstly, let me emphasise that getting some professional training and expert help to improve your interview skills of itself will not be a silver bullet that will hide the reality if there are short-comings in your experience against the position requirements.
+So, what do these stories serve to illustrate about the potential benefits that interview coaching can offer to you? ........
+Getting some professional training and expert help to improve your interview skills of itself will not be a silver bullet that will hide the reality if there are short-comings in your experience against the position requirements.

 But sometimes, by learning how to better show-case your strengths and achievements, the relative impact of any potential skill-gap can a least be minimised.

 A second potential benefit of working with an experienced interview coach is that they can reduce your anxiety or uncertainty about what you will face.
-No coach will be able to predict the exact interview questions that you will be asked - but they should reasonably anticipate the type of questions you will encounter and also help you to appreciate what interviewers will be looking for.
-There is no doubt in my mind that interview coaching with a professional has the potential to give you a crucial edge to help you perform at your best on the day.
+No coach will be able to predict the exact interview questions that you will be asked - but they should anticipate the types of questions you will encounter.
+Interview coaching with a professional can give you a crucial edge to help you perform at your best on the day.

 About the author Brian Carroll is the founder of Performance Development, a leading corporate training & HR consulting company.